 In early 2014 the Industry Advisory Panel (IAP) considered what would be appropriate labelling for such links to ensure they were obviously identifiable as marketing communications.
 The IAP suggested “paid for ad”, “ad” or “ad link” and that the label would need to be placed near the “more from around the web” headline.

 Be wary of terms such as “sponsorship” and “in association with”

-Using such terms to describe an ad feature is unlikely to be acceptable.
-Following an ASA challenge, the ASA ruled against an ad that was included in a “sponsored section” of a website and labelled as “in association with”, considering that the labels in themselves did not make clear the commercial nature of the content (30 December 2015, Michelin Tyre plc and Telegraph Media Group Ltd).
-Other labels that have been ruled insufficient include “Brand Publisher” (Henkel Ltd, 13 January 2016) and “"Thanks to [brand] for making this possible" (Mondelez UK Ltd, 26 November 2014).
+Using terms such as “sponsorship”, “sponsored content” and “in association with” to describe an ad feature is unlikely to be acceptable.
+Following an ASA challenge, the ASA ruled against an ad that was included in a “sponsored section” of a website and labelled as “in association with”, considering that the labels in themselves did not make clear the commercial nature of the content (Michelin Tyre plc and Telegraph Media Group Ltd, 30 December 2015).
+Other labels that have been ruled insufficient include “Brand Publisher” and "Thanks to [brand] for making this possible" (Henkel Ltd, 13 January 2016; Mondelez UK Ltd, 26 November 2014).

 Because the phrase “native advertising” has been used to describe a variety of scenarios, it’s probably worth pointing out that if a brand sponsors an event which is newsworthy and journalists decide to write about it of their own accord, this is genuine editorial rather than advertising covered by the CAP Code.